Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 patch format and processing rules.
 */
 await gapi.client.compute.globalPublicDelegatedPrefixes.patch({ project: "project", publicDelegatedPrefix: "publicDelegatedPrefix",  });

 /*
-Retrieves the list of all VM Extension Policy resources available to the specified project.

-To prevent failure, it's recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.aggregatedList({ project: "project",  });

-/*
-Gets details of a global VM extension policy.
-*/
-await gapi.client.compute.globalVmExtensionPolicies.get({ globalVmExtensionPolicy: "globalVmExtensionPolicy", project: "project",  });

-/*
 Retrieves the list of all HealthCheck resources, regional and global,